sladewatkins/watchtower/README.md

 # SRW Watchtower

+**Note**: Watchtower is not yet daily driver ready.
+It's unstable and has build issues that are yet to be resolved.
+However, I'm happy to take testers for revisions!

 SRW Watchtower is a fork of Twidere X, an open-source Twitter client for Android, that intends to improve upon the Twidere X codebase.
-I plan to send some changes I make to the upstream to aid their efforts.
+It can be used as a replace for, and updated independently of, Twidere X with upstream updates coming as they're committed (see "Updates"). **I fully commit to providing regular updates, feature AND security, for the sake of users.
+(See "Twidere X Contributions")

 Specific changes that will be made include:
 - improved support for V2 API features (poll viewing and creation, as well as reply controls)
 - more customization options
 - more I haven't thought of yet but will declare later on in an update to this README.

+### Updates
+I've reset the versioning system to 1.0 since this is considered an entirely separate application from Twidere X. This means we're starting at 1.0.0.

+For now, 1.0.0 includes the same feature set as Twidere X 1.6.y (when it was forked), and will be transformed into Watchtower *first* before additional feature changes are made.

+### Twidere X Contributions
-I've left the original README file for Twidere X in tact for your reference.
+I plan to send some changes I make to the upstream to aid their efforts, mainly security and some minor features, while also maintaining watchtower as a separate project.
+I've also left the original README file for Twidere X in tact for your reference.
 It's below the line.

-Feel free to submit code here, *and/or* upstream as well!
+Feel free to submit code [here via merge/pull request](https://gitlab.com/sladewatkins/watchtower/-/merge_requests), *and/or* upstream as well!
 And thanks to the Twidere X folks for one of the best clients out there.

 ---